-Based on a traditional Southern caramel cake, the butterscotch version substitutes a portion of white sugar for dark brown sugar and uses an icing that is really nothing more than rich butterscotch sauce poured over the top.
+Based on a traditional Southern caramel cake, this version substitutes a portion of white sugar for dark brown sugar and uses an icing that is really nothing more than rich butterscotch sauce poured over the top.

-Basically, we’re talking about butterscotch candy on top of brown sugar yellow cake.
+Basically, we’re talking about pouring candy on top of brown sugar yellow cake.
 It is incredibly good, and I really hope you give it a try!

 Find my other butterscotch recipes all in one place!